 A Christmas Tree Angel….reposting this story has become a tradition.
 Each year I continue to be reminded of God’s grace as I see her oddly perched atop our tree.
+This year my angel is still carefully tucked away in storage, we are on our boat for Christmas, but her image is never far from my thoughts this time of year.
 I hope you have enjoyed the advent posts this year as much as I have enjoyed writing them.
 Merry Christmas and Happy New Year and new beginnings!

 I’m not sure where she came from.
 I’m not even certain of her age.
 I do know that she sat atop the Christmas tree for many of my growing up years, quietly presiding over each holiday season.
 I acquired her from my mother many years ago.

 Her gold foil, cardboard wings, once ended in perfect points extending her stature to seven inches.
 Now her wing span is slightly reduced, as the tips went from being slightly bent, to folded, until they eventually tore off.
 Her dark red velvet dress, trimmed with gold brick brack, fits snuggly to her waist before flowing over her cardboard form.
 Her once silky, radiant white hair, now hangs in brittle coils around her shoulders.
 A little gold foil halo covers a place on her head where some of her hair has given way to the passage of time.

 Her head and hands are made of wax, as is the candle she holds in one hand.
 I remember her as a beautiful lady, her face perfect and delicate.
 Those qualities are now faded.
 Her head, once held high and straight, has melted somewhat.
 It now bows lovingly downward and a bit to the right.
 Two years ago a significant amount of time and effort was put into re-attaching her long held candle to her now miss shaped hand.
 Yep, she’s a bit of mess you might say.
 I like that about her.